UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 `C:\_BUSINESS\LOOTPLOT\asset_packs\tiny-creatures`

 - Create curses:
-CURSE: Destroys the closest slot that earns money
-CURSE: Destroy the closest item that earns money
 CURSE: After X activations, destroys the 3 closest slots
-CURSE: Glassbreaker: Destroys 50% of all glass slots
-CURSE: Halves the number of lives on all items and slots
 CURSE: Give DOOMED-5 to a random slot (doesn't work on buttons)
-CURSE: While this curse is alive, earn 10% less multiplier (can be implemented via onUpdate and keeping track of the deltas)
-CURSE: While this curse is alive, earn 10% less Bonus
-CURSE: Destroy all items (ROOK-6)
-CURSE: Subtract 10 points from items (ROOK-6)
-CURSE: Subtract 2 bonus from items (ROOK-6)
-CURSE: Subtract 0.4 mult from items (ROOK-6)

 CURSE: Remove Pulse trigger from the closest item
 CURSE: Steals $1 for every other curse on the plot
 CURSE: On Pulse: Make a random slot cost $0.2 to activate